 Florida’s Pure Comparative Negligence Rule

-Filing a Personal Injury Claim
+Bringing a Personal Injury Claim in Florida